Wichita State University football team plane crash: Memorials

 Wichita State University built a memorial for those who died from the crash called Memorial '70.
-Every year on October 2 at 9 a.m., a wreath is placed at this memorial.
+Every year on October 2 at 9 a.m., a wreath is placed at the memorial.

 A roadside memorial plaque listing the names of the victims is located near the Colorado crash site, adjacent to westbound Interstate 70, at Dry Gulch at milepost 217 (39.6965°N 105.8736°W), about two miles (3 km) east of the Eisenhower Tunnel.
 A trail to the wreck site via Dry Gulch is 0.4 miles past the memorial off exit 216.

 Entertainers Bill Cosby and Monty Hall hosted a fundraiser for the Wichita State athletic department after the crash.